Fairchild Republic A-10 Thunderbolt II: Gulf War and Balkans

-Afghanistan, Iraq, Libya, and recent deployments
+Recent deployments

 During the 2001 invasion of Afghanistan, A-10s did not initially take part.
 Beginning in March 2002, A-10 squadrons were deployed to Pakistan and Bagram Air Base, Afghanistan for the campaign against Taliban and Al-Qaeda, known as Operation Anaconda.
 Afterward, they remained in-country, fighting Taliban and Al Qaeda remnants.

 Operation Iraqi Freedom began on 20 March 2003.
 Sixty OA-10/A-10s took part in early combat.
 United States Air Forces Central Command issued Operation Iraqi Freedom: By the Numbers, a declassified report about the aerial campaign in the conflict on 30 April 2003.
 During the initial invasion of Iraq, A-10s had a mission capable rate of 85 percent and fired 311,597 rounds of 30 mm ammunition.
 The type also flew 32 missions to airdrop propaganda leaflets.
 A single A-10 was shot down near Baghdad International Airport by Iraqi fire late in the campaign.

 In September 2007, the A-10C with the Precision Engagement Upgrade reached initial operating capability.
 The A-10C first deployed to Iraq in 2007 with the 104th Fighter Squadron of the Maryland Air National Guard.
 The A-10C's digital avionics and communications systems greatly reduced the time to acquire and attack CAS targets.

 A-10s flew 32 percent of combat sorties in Operation Iraqi Freedom and Operation Enduring Freedom.
 These sorties ranged from 27,800 to 34,500 annually between 2009 and 2012.
 In the first half of 2013, they flew 11,189 sorties in Afghanistan.
-From the start of 2006 to October 2013, A-10s conducted 19 percent of CAS missions in Iraq and Afghanistan, more than the F-15E Strike Eagle and B-1B Lancer, but less than the 33 percent flown by F-16s.
+From the start of 2006 to October 2013, A-10s conducted 19 percent of CAS missions in Iraq and Afghanistan, more than the F-15E Strike Eagle and Rockwell B-1B Lancer, but less than the 33 percent flown by F-16s.

 An A-10 peels away from a KC-135 tanker over Afghanistan, February 2011 with Pave Penny pod visible and featuring a false canopy painted in dark gray on the underside.

 In March 2011, six A-10s were deployed as part of Operation Odyssey Dawn, the coalition intervention in Libya.
 They participated in attacks on Libyan ground forces there.